 It’s not mobile responsive.

 Like it or not, most users are on their phones.
-If your site does not have a responsive design, it’s not going to appeal to — or convert — like many people.
+If your site does not have a responsive design, it’s not going to appeal to — or convert — many people.
 This means you may not be able to keep that elaborate grid layout, but honestly, a simpler design is almost always a better experience for your visitors.
 They are not there to marvel at your web design skills; they want answers and solutions, and they don’t want to dig around for them.

 Mobile responsive web design uses code to automatically resize, hide, shrink, or enlarge a website, to make it look good on all devices (desktops, tablets, and phones).

 Text is important, it’s what search engine bots parse to determine the value of your content.
 However, if your website contains giant blocks of text and not much else, you’re probably scaring off many visitors.
 Modern websites use text intelligently to encourage interaction — which means using it sparingly and only where necessary.

 For a while, carousels aka rotating banners were all the rage in website design.
 Soon, though, people realized the problems with them:

 - They lowered conversion rates because visitors couldn’t immediately figure out what to do on a site.

 - They raised bounce rates by offering too many options for visitors and creating confusion.